ni/nimi-python/docs/nirfsg/class.rst

     .. py:attribute:: digital_level_script_trigger_source

         Specifies the source terminal for the Script Trigger.
-This property is used when the :py:attr:`nirfsg.Session.script_trigger_type` property is set to :py:data:`~nirfsg.ScriptTrigType.DIGITAL_LEVEL`.
+This property is used when the :py:attr:`nirfsg.Session.script_trigger_type` property is set to :py:data:`~nirfsg.ScriptTriggerType.DIGITAL_LEVEL`.
 The :py:attr:`nirfsg.Session.digital_level_script_trigger_source` property is not case-sensitive.

         To set the :py:attr:`nirfsg.Session.digital_level_script_trigger_source` property, the NI-RFSG device must be in the Configuration state.